kylechuu/patent-infrigement-check/README.md

   - TO-DO

 ## Additional Notes
+- **BackEnd Endpoint**: The backend endpoint is deployed in URL `ideological-alverta-side-project-kyle-37574475.koyeb.app/` We can replace `localhost:8080/` part for testing in production if prefer.
 - **Environment Variables**: Ensure sensitive information like API keys is managed securely.
 - **Testing**:
   1. Configure properties setting listed above and prepare the data locally.